MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/strategy.md

 Data management and analytics is aligned to [innovation focused motivations](../../strategy/motivations.md).
 Customers who integrate this scenario into their cloud adoption strategy are motivated by the following common drivers:

 - A scalable analytics framework designed to enable building an enterprise data platform
-- Self service to empower the user in data exploration, data asset creation, and product development
+- Self-service to empower the user in data exploration, data asset creation, and product development
 - Foster a data led culture with reusable data assets, data communities, secure third-party exchange, and in-place sharing
 - Share data with confidence secured by policies, common identity, confidentiality, and encryption
 - Improved customer experiences and engagements